Words carry an emotional vibration! Words are powerful!

 “A candle loses nothing by lighting another candle.”

-We as individuals, have nothing to lose and everything to gain by showing kindness to others.
-Regardless of our circumstance and regardless of theirs to help all us grow and thrive.
+We as individuals, have nothing to lose and everything to gain by showing kindness to ourselves and others.
+Kindness costs us nothing and gives us everything.
+Kindness supports our ability to thrive and grow.

 Which brings me to the following question: